YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     def subscripts(varname: AnyStr, subsarray: Tuple[AnyStr] = ()) -> SubscriptsIter

-The :code:`subscripts()` function provides a convenient, Pythonic interface for iteratively performing breadth-first traversals at the specified subscript level, starting from the given YottaDB local or global variable node, as specified by the :code:`varname` and :code:`subscripts` arguments.
+The :code:`subscripts()` function provides a convenient, Pythonic interface for iteratively performing traversals at the specified subscript level, starting from the given YottaDB local or global variable node, as specified by the :code:`varname` and :code:`subscripts` arguments.

 Specifically, :code:`subscripts()` returns a Python :code:`SubscriptsIter` iterator object that yields a :code:`bytes` object representing the next subscript at the given subscript level on each iteration, in accordance with the behavior for `Python subscript_next()`_.